Red goral: Appearance and morphology

 The red goral is a bright foxy-red animal with long, soft, shaggy hair.
 A thin, dark stripe runs along the back from the head to the tip of the tail.
 The legs are the same rich red as the body, while the undersides are a lighter buff color.
 The black-colored tail is very short for a goral, but a long tuft of dark hair at the end may double its apparent length.

 The red goral is easily distinguished from other members of the genus Naemorhedus by its reddish coat - all other gorals are greyish-brown with grizzled hairs.
 The red goral is also the smallest goral, and has a greater curvature to its horns.
 Both males and females have a pair of short, arcing horns.
-The horns of males tend to be longer and thicker than those of females, but lengths of 7.5–16 cm are typical for both sexes.
+The horns of males tend to be longer and thicker than those of females, but lengths of are typical for both sexes.